Supplier Risk Management: The Definitive Guide

 In recent years, malicious actors have increasingly resorted to compromising third parties of software and IT companies to distribute malware and damage customers.
 These attacks illustrate the critical importance for IT firms and other companies to rigorously evaluate the information security practices of third-party software vendors and other organizations with access to sensitive IT infrastructure.

-These issues are particularly acute for MSPs and other IT services providers with customers across multiple verticals.
+These issues are particularly acute for MSPs and other IT service providers with customers across multiple verticals.
 For instance, the 2021 Kaseya breach exploited a vulnerability in a solution used by managed service providers (MSPs).
-The exploit, in turn, enabled the attackers to distribute ransomware to customers of MSPs using the Kaseya solution.
+The exploit, in turn, enabled the attackers to distribute ransomware to MSP customers using the Kaseya solution.

 The Top 15 NIST Supply Chain Risk Management Controls